lydell/tiny-decoders/README.md

 >;
 ```

-Decodes JSON objects with a common string field (that tells them apart) and a TypeScript union type.
+Decodes JSON objects with a common string field (that tells them apart) into a TypeScript union type.

 The `key` is the name of the common string field.